-Many people think the words “tantrum” and “meltdown” mean the same thing.
+Many people think the words tantrum and meltdown mean the same thing.
 And they can look very similar when you see a child in the middle of having one.
-But for kids who have sensory processing issues or who lack self-control, a meltdown is very different from a tantrum.
+But a meltdown is very different from a tantrum.
 Knowing the differences can help you learn how to respond in a way that better supports your child.

 What a Tantrum Is

-Your child may even stop in the middle of a tantrum to make sure you’re looking at him.
-When he sees that you’re watching him, he may pick up where he left off.
-His tantrum is likely to stop when he gets what he wants—or when he realizes he won’t get what he wants by acting out.
+Kids may even stop in the middle of a tantrum to make sure their parent or caregiver is looking at them and then pick up where they left off.
+The tantrum is likely to stop when kids get what they want—or when they realize they won’t get what they want by acting out.

 A meltdown is very different from a tantrum.
 It’s a reaction to feeling overwhelmed.

 Here’s one way to think about too much sensory input.
 Imagine filling a small water pitcher.
 Most of the time, you can control the flow of water and fill the pitcher a little at a time.
 But sometimes the water flow is too strong and the pitcher overflows before you can turn the water off.

-That’s how a sensory meltdown works.
-The noise at the amusement park or the stack of clothes to try on in the dressing room at the mall is sensory input that floods your child’s brain.
-Once that happens, some experts think your child’s fight-or-flight response kicks in.
-That excess input overflows in the form of yelling, crying, lashing out or running away—or even just shutting down completely.
+That’s how a meltdown based on sensory overload works.
+The noise at the amusement park or the stack of clothes to try on in the dressing room at the mall is sensory input that floods the brain.
+Once that happens, some experts think the “fight-or-flight” response kicks in.
+That excess input overflows in the form of yelling, crying, lashing out, or running away—or even just shutting down completely.

 Different Strategies for Tantrums and Meltdowns

-The causes of tantrums and meltdowns are different, and so are the strategies that can help stop them.
-It’s important to remember that the key difference between the two types of outbursts is that tantrums usually have a purpose.
+The causes of tantrums and meltdowns are different, and there are strategies that can help stop each of them.
+A key difference to remember is that tantrums usually have a purpose.
 Kids are looking for a certain response.
 Meltdowns are a reaction to something.
 And even if they start out as tantrums, they’re usually beyond a child’s control.

 So how can you handle tantrums and meltdowns differently?

-To tame tantrums, acknowledge what your child needs without giving in.
-Make it clear that you understand what he’s after.
+To tame tantrums, acknowledge what your child wants without giving in.
+Make it clear that you understand what your child is after.
 “I see that you want my attention.
 When your sister is done talking, it’ll be your turn.”
-Then help him see there’s a more appropriate behavior that will work.
+Then help your child see that there’s a more appropriate behavior that will work.
 “When you’re done yelling, tell me calmly that you’re ready for my time.”

 To manage a meltdown, help your child find a safe, quiet place to de-escalate.
 “Let’s leave the mall and sit in the car for a few minutes.”
 Then provide a calm, reassuring presence without talking too much to your child.
-The goal is to reduce the input coming at him.
+The goal is to reduce how much information is coming in.

-Knowing the difference between tantrums and meltdowns is the key to helping your child through them.
-It may also help to get a better idea of the kinds of situations that can be challenging for your child.
-You can also explore tips on how to deal with noise and other sensitivities.
+Discover more ways to tame tantrums and manage meltdowns.
+Get a better idea of the kinds of situations that can be challenging for kids who have meltdowns.
+And explore tips on how to deal with noise and other sensitivities.